case-contract-testing/contract-case/docs/maintainers/AddingMatchers.md

     ```

     If your matcher modifies the context, add fields prefixed with
-    `case:context:` - these are automatically picked up by Case and rolled
+    `case:context:` - these are automatically picked up by ContractCase and rolled
     into the context before this matcher is invoked (and passed down to any child matchers).

 3. Add these new types to both `AnyCaseNodeType` and `AnyCaseMatcher`: